Bethany Joy Lenz: The Notebook musical

 In 2005, after seeing Nick Cassavetes' film The Notebook and subsequently reading Nicholas Sparks' best selling novel of the same name, Lenz found herself singing songs around her house based on the story's characters.
 After six weeks, she decided to put them down on paper.
 She brought the idea to her producer Ron Aniello and they decided to form Galeotti & Aniello Productions.
 On December 7, 2006, Lenz revealed on her website bethanyjoylenz.com that they were writing a musical.
 After finishing the libretto, Lenz passed it on to a friend close to the Sparks family who gave it to the book's author.
 He loved it and she procured the rights to the musical.

 The auditions took place in early August 2009 at Thalian Hall.
 Paul Teal and Kendra Goehring-Garett were cast as lead roles of Noah and Alli.
 The Notebook musical was workshopped in a small black box theater in October 2009 in front of Broadway producers and investors, and Nicholas Sparks who came for the occasion.
 Lenz said that all the feedback the she and Aniello received was positive.
 The producers said the music was "amazing" and did not require any modification, and "everybody loved the dialogue, and they thought the story was well-crafted".
 On the playbill, she thanks some friends from One Tree Hill cast, including Paul Johansson, Allison Munn, and Jana Kramer.

 On February 10 and 11, 2010, Lenz revealed on Facebook that she was recording songs with the other singers for the musical.
 On March 6, 2010, Lenz said that she was rewriting passages including some songs.
 In July 2010, the duo revealed on their website the list of the songs : "The Colors Play", "Carolina Moon", "Troublesome Tongue", "Sunday Train", "The Nightclub Swing!", "Think of Me (When You are Gone)", "Psalm 148", "My Christmas With You" and "The Luckiest Girl".
 They were written by both Lenz and Aniello.

 In November 2010, in response to Twitter followers successfully raising more than $2000 in one day for the charity Love146, Lenz released the song "Troublesome Tongue".
 The song features Noah's father and his friends explaining Noah's childhood stutter to new love Allie (played by Lenz on the recording).
 In December 2010, Paul Teal, who played Noah, released the song "Sunday Train" from the demo score on YouTube.
-In October 2011, Lenz revealed on her website www.bethanyjoy.com that she attended the 15th Anniversary for The Notebook with Nicholas Sparks, with whom she has become great friends.
+In October 2011, Lenz revealed on her website www.bethanyjoy.com that she attended the 15th anniversary for The Notebook with Nicholas Sparks, with whom she has become friends.